-Greg Cordray, Steve Madden, Brian Fontanella and Gene Whaley are the entrepreneurs behind Foundry Social, which is in the same facility as High Voltage Karting, which opened its doors In March 2015 to a very receptive audience.
+Greg Cordray, Steve Madden, & Brian Fontanella are the entrepreneurs behind Foundry Social, which is in the same facility as High Voltage Karting, which opened its doors In March 2015 to a very receptive audience.

 The building High Voltage Karting occupies is a former foundry with a massive 135,000 square foot footprint, but it was only using about 50,000 square feet.
 Instead of looking for a business partner to provide the same sort of entertainment experience, the group decided to just do it themselves.